BetaLixT/gottp/README.md

 # Gottp Http Client
-Gottp is a wrapper over the base http's client functionality written in go, providing additional features of tracing and resilience
+Gottp is a wrapper over the base http's client functionality written in go, providing additional features like tracing and resilience

 ## Installation
 1. Install module